Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Properties of partially ordered sets

 \begin{definition}[Partial Order] A \emph{(strict) partial order} is a binary relation $\prec$ on a set $T$ which satisfies \begin{itemize} \item Irreflexivity: $a \not\prec a$. \item Asymmetry: $a \prec b \implies b \not\prec a$. \item Transitivity: $a \prec b$ and $b \prec c \implies a \prec c$. \end{itemize} for all $a, b, c \in T$. \end{definition}

 \begin{definition}[Poset] A poset $\TT$ is given by a set $T$ endowed with a partial order: $\TT := (T, \prec)$. \end{definition}

 We start by introducing a notion of immediate neighbors: \begin{definition} Let $\TT$ be a poset and $x, y \in \TT$.
-We say $y$ \emph{covers} $x$ if $x \prec y$ and there is no $z \in \TT$ such that $x \prec z \prec y$. \end{definition} We can use this definition to give discrete posets a graphical representation in terms of Hasse diagrams \cite{Birkhoff1940}, as illustrated in \cref{fig:hasse}.
+We say $y$ \emph{covers} $x$ if $x \prec y$ and there is no $z \in \TT$ such that $x \prec z \prec y$. \end{definition} In contrast to the remaining definitions in this section, this notion is only meaningful for discrete posets.
+We can use this definition to give discrete posets a graphical representation in terms of Hasse diagrams \cite{Birkhoff1940}, as illustrated in \cref{fig:hasse}.

 In the reminder of this section, we review the definitions of join and meet and how they yield the notion of an \textit{(order) lattice}.
 We will then identify how these generic notions relate to physical space-time.